 3kg per 3m row

-Home-grown broad beans are delicious and wonderfully tender, and one of the first crops of the year.
-They’re easy to grow, yielding green pods of green or white beans that can be used in salads, stews and soups.
+Home-grown broad beans (Vicia faba) are delicious and wonderfully tender, and one of the first crops of the year.
+They’re easy to grow from seed, yielding green pods of green or white beans that can be used in salads, stews and soups.
 They don’t take up too much space and can be grown in the ground, in raised beds and in large pots.
 You can also buy young plants in early spring.

 How to grow broad beans

-Sow broad beans in spring or autumn, 20cm apart, in rows 60cm apart.
+Sow broad beans outside in spring or autumn, 20cm apart, in rows 60cm apart.
 If you live in a cold area, have heavy soil or a problem with mice, sow seeds under cover first, and plant the young plants out six weeks later.
 Pinch out the tips of plants to prevent blackfly, and stake taller varieties to stop them collapsing under the weight of the beans.
 Harvest when the pods are just 6cm long, for the most tender beans.

 More on growing broad beans:

 - Harvesting broad beans

 Broad bean seeds are large, so they’re very easy to sow.
 Hardy varieties, such as ‘Aquadulce Claudia’, can be sown in autumn (October or November) for an early crop the following May.
 Spring sowing is generally more reliable, especially in heavy clay soil, which can lead to the seed rotting before germinating.
 Sow in March or April for harvesting in summer.